danmt/dynamic-component-loader/README.md

 To make it easier, I decided to work on an use case that I know.

+If you want to skip ahead and go straight to the code, I created this repository with the [finished version of the app](https://github.com/danmt/dynamic-component-loader).
+It looks like this:

 ## The Problem

 Let's say that we have this application, in which users can log in and perform some actions.
 Regardless of whether the user is a guest or a registered user, they both have a profile page.
 Each kind of user has different actions they can perform.